Guides to Spain's cities, areas and lifestyle

 • Altea is one of the most charming towns on Spain's white coast

 Altea is a small town (about 25,000 inhabitants) beautifully situated on the Costa Blanca coast in the province of Alicante.
-The city is above all a holiday resort and there are many who have "secretly" enjoyed the city's pleasant climate and taken part in the picturesque character over the years.
-The city is far from being as famous as, for example, Torrevieja,…
+The town is primarily a holiday resort and many people have "secretly" enjoyed the town's pleasant climate and picturesque character over the years.
+The town is not nearly as well known as, for example, Torrevieja,

 Read the whole

-The Costa Tropical is the spectacular stretch of coastline that stretches along the coast of the province of Granada in the "heart of Spain", Andalusia.
+Costa Tropical is the spectacular stretch of coastline that stretches along the coast of Granadaprovince in the “heart of Spain”, Andalusia.
 This untouched and relatively undiscovered subtropical stretch, with its beautiful views, is something very special.
-The area is characterized by a dramatic and striking nature where the mountains plunge straight into the water, forming fantastic bays and beaches.
-Thanks to its…
+The area is characterized by a dramatic and striking nature where the mountains plunge straight into the water, forming fantastic coves and beaches.
+Thanks to its

 Read the whole

-• Benalmádena - guide to sights and beaches etc.
+• Benalmádena – guide to attractions and beaches etc.

-Travel guide to Benalmádena - a destination for the whole family Benalmedena is a city in southern Spain located 11 km west of Malaga, between the cities of Torremolinos and Fuengirola.
+Travel Guide to Benalmádena – a destination for the whole family Benalmedena is a town in southern Spain located 11 km west of Malaga, between the cities of Torremolinos and Fuengirola.
 Benalmadena is divided into three different parts.
-Benalmadena Pueblo is part of the original, typically Andalusian, village and located in the mountains, Benalmadena Costa is the city's…
+Benalmadena Pueblo is the part that belongs to the original, typically Andalusian, village and is located in the mountains, Benalmadena Costa is the town's

 Read the whole